ptrdo/microdata-template/README.md

 # microdata-template
 An implementation of HTML template by way of the microdata mechanism.
 ### The Gist
-When displaying information in an HTML page, it sometimes makes sense for a script to loop over a set of data to extract its values and embed them into a repeatable pattern of markup.
-This sort of routine is what can easily populate the many rows and columns of a complex `<table>` of data, but is also convenient for rendering more pedestrian page elements like `<menu>` and `<select><option>` lists.
-Of course, this is nothing new and many JavaScript frameworks and libraries provide for exactly this sort of routine as core to their technology, but standard HTML provides for this as well with the `<template>` element.
-Even more, HTML has long-supported a special set of [microdata](https://www.w3.org/TR/microdata/) attributes designed to make such rendered information more comprehensible to the machine-reading done by search engine crawlers and the like.

-This **microdata-template** module is essentially a simple set of routines that should provide just enough functionality to stay true to the intent of the HTML recommendations for `<template>` and `microdata` without the learning curve, investment, and risk that can be incurred when adopting third-party solutions.
-Also, since `<template>` and `microdata` are variably implemented by modern browsers, this module serves as a [polyfill](https://en.wikipedia.org/wiki/Polyfill) to assure reliable results.
+This JavaScript module should simplify adding dynamic content to HTML documents while staying true to the recommendations of web standards.
+There are no dependencies here except the JavaScript [ECMA5 standard](http://www.ecma-international.org/ecma-262/5.1/) which enjoys [nearly universal support](http://kangax.github.io/compat-table/es5/) in modern browsers.
+Also, since the HTML recommendations for integral technologies such as [template](https://www.w3.org/TR/html5/scripting-1.html#the-template-element) and [microdata](https://www.w3.org/TR/microdata/) are variably implemented by modern browsers, this module serves as a [polyfill](https://en.wikipedia.org/wiki/Polyfill) to assure reliable results.
 Best of all, this methodology encourages the writing of low-dependency JavaScript and perfectly valid HTML &mdash; even within fully-functional templated markup.
 ### Simple Usage
-In the HTML document, simply load MicrodataTemplate to the global namespace and then instantiate when ready:
+**1:** In the HTML document, simply load the module and instantiate when ready:
 ```html
 <script src="./lib/micro-data.js"></script>
 <script>